-"Alarde" is a friendly Michelin 1-star restaurant serving up Basque cuisine in the relaxed Honmachi business district of Osaka.
+""Alarde"" is a friendly world gourmet guide award restaurant serving up Basque cuisine in the relaxed Honmachi business district of Osaka.
 Run by chef Yoshitsugu Yamamoto, a seasoned professional with a decorated career abroad, it offers classic Spanish cuisines using fresh seasonal ingredients from local Japan.

 Chef Yamamoto studied various culinary arts throughout his career, starting with a 6-year tenure at a traditional Japanese restaurant followed by 3 years at a restaurant in Argentina, where he studied the local cuisine.
-After that, he ventured to the Basque region of Spain, where for 3 years he honed his skills at Alameda, a restaurant that has held its Michelin Star for 20 years.
-Following his return to Japan, chef Yamamoto further mastered his craft at various restaurants across his homeland, before finally opening "Alarde" in early 2016.
+After that, he ventured to the Basque region of Spain, where for 3 years he honed his skills at Alameda, a restaurant that has held its world gourmet guide award for 20 years.
+Following his return to Japan, chef Yamamoto further mastered his craft at various restaurants across his homeland, before finally opening ""Alarde"" in early 2016.

 * The availability of an English version of this page does not guarantee that the restaurant can provide services in English unless otherwise stated.
 Please be aware that, even if stated, there may still be days when English speaking staff are unavailable.

 ■3-minute walk from Honmachi Station Exit 23 (Osaka Municipal Subway Line)